CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5) chmod u+x hello => adds execute permission to the owner of file hello.

-6) chmod og+x,u+r hello => gives execute permission to owner and group owner, and read permission to the user.
+6) chmod ug+x,o+r hello => gives execute permission to owner and group owner, and read permission to the user.